mhauer71/kubex-ui/README.md

   <br><br><br>
 </p>
 -->
-#kUBE-UI - A Kubernetes sci-fi looking terminal/monitor
+# kUBEX-UI - A Kubernetes sci-fi looking terminal/monitor

 This project is a fork of [eDEX-UI](https://github.com/GitSquared/edex-ui), the awesome sci-fi looking terminal emulator and system monitor made by [Squared](https://github.com/GitSquared).